- Define behavioral biology

 Innate Behaviors: Movement and Migration

 Innate or instinctual behaviors rely on response to stimuli.
 The simplest example of this is a reflex action, an involuntary and rapid response to stimulus.
 To test the “knee-jerk” reflex, a doctor taps the patellar tendon below the kneecap with a rubber hammer.
 The stimulation of the nerves there leads to the reflex of extending the leg at the knee.
-This is similar to the reaction of someone who touches a hot stove and instinctually pulls his or her hand away.
+This is similar to the reaction of someone who touches a hot stove and instinctually pulls their hand away.
 Even humans, with our great capacity to learn, still exhibit a variety of innate behaviors.

 Kinesis and Taxis